JuanDaStrawberry/efi-to-hp245-g8-Mac-OS-tahoe/README.md

 - Sleep mode
 - Keyboard
 - Touchpad
-- iGPU (not compatible with Electron, Steam, Chrome, Spotify, and other Electron-based apps.
-They require...)
-Disable hardware acceleration)
+- iGPU (not compatible with Electron.) ( Steam, Chrome, Spotify, and other Electron-based apps.
+They require Disable hardware acceleration)
 - iServices

 ## Features that don't work: